urbandrone/futils/readme.md

 You can find the online documentation for `futils` here:
 [Online API Docs](http://www.der-davi.de/futils/docs/0.9.1/index.html)

-The documentation for `futils` can by generated like this:
+The documentation for `futils` can also be generated like this:
 ```
 cd path/to/futils/
 npm run docs